nyl-auster/rust-memo/README.md

 let x = 5
 ```

-🚨but this code will throw an error : s1 can **not** be used anymore after s2 declaration.
+🚨but the same code with a **complex type which value is allocated to the heap**  will throw an error :

 ```rust
 fn main() {